ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 ---
 title: "KMS for VMware on OVHcloud - VM encryption use case scenarios"
-excerpt: "Discover the solutions available to you for encrypting VMs within the OVHcloud univers"
+excerpt: "Find out which solutions are available to you for encrypting VMs within the OVHcloud universe"
-updated: 2024-10-22
+updated: 2024-10-23
 ---

 <style>